Bounce rate is a useful metric to initially understand if users are engaging with the page they landed on, on your website.

 Content on the other hand could be information on the page which is irrelevant or a campaign targeting the wrong audience.

-You need to Identify your high traffic and high bounce rate pages.
+You need to Identify your high traffic and high bouncing pages.

 Step 1: Check to see if visitors are engaging with the page, if not create events in Google analytics to ensure you are recording interactions with the page.
 For example scrolling, viewing images in a gallery or a video.